go101/go101/pages/generics/888-the-status-quo-of-Go-custom-generics.md

 func main() {}
 ```

-This restriction is planed [to be removed in future Go toolchain versions](https://github.com/golang/go/issues/51183).
+This restriction is planned [to be removed in future Go toolchain versions](https://github.com/golang/go/issues/51183).

 ## No ways to specific a field set for a constraint

 We know that an interface type may specify a method set.
-But up to now (Go 1.24), it could not specify a (struct) field set.
+But up to now (Go 1.25), it could not specify a (struct) field set.

 There is a proposal for this: https://github.com/golang/go/issues/51259.

 The restriction might be lifted from future Go versions.

-## No ways to use common fields for a constraint if the constraint has not a core (struct) type
+## Fields of values of type parameters are not accessible

-Currently (Go 1.24), even if all types in the type set of a constraint
+Currently (Go 1.25), even if all types in the type set of a constraint
 are structs and they share some common fields, the common fields still
-could not be used if the structs don't share the identical underlying type.
+can't be used.

 For example, the generic functions in the following example all fail to compile.